mtsokol/jax-ai-stack/docs/JAX_time_series_classification.md

 but we also need to pay attention to validation accuracy so as to spot when the model starts overfitting.

-For model early stopping and selecting best model there's [Orbax](https://github.com/google/orbax) library which provides checkpointing and persistence utilities.
+For model early stopping and selecting best model, you can check out [Orbax](https://github.com/google/orbax), a library which provides checkpointing and persistence utilities.